| 4. Foreign Earned Income and Housing: Exclusion - DeductionTopicsThis chapter discusses:

 have a clear intention of returning from such trips, without unreasonable delay, to your

 foreign residence or to a new bona fide residence in another foreign country.
+Example 1.
+You arrived with your family in Lisbon, Portugal, on

 November 1, 2000.
 Your assignment is indefinite, and you intend to live there with your